Increasing the rent for a private residential tenancy

 • must give your tenant at least 3 months’ written notice of the increase

-The form you need to use
+The form you must use

 If you’re sending it by post or email, you must allow 2 days for them to get it.